Let me take the long way around to answer that question.

 Or she might hit my website and read my article on writing which say nothing about muses or lovers or getting swept away in a story, but are prosaic and seem to indicate that writing is a job like any other and involves mostly putting your butt in the chair and working.

 Sooner or later, she’s going to think, Christina Dodd isn’t An Author!
-She lives in a house in Washington state with her husband who she’s been married to since the earth’s crust cooled, has two kids and two dogs, likes to visit DisneyWorld, complains about PMS and hates to exercise.
+She lives in Washington state with her husband who she’s been married to since the earth’s crust cooled, has two kids and two dogs, likes to visit DisneyWorld, complains about PMS and hates to exercise.
 In fact, Christina Dodd is An Imposter because she sort of reminds me of … me.

 Okay, so back to that Facebook question: How many of your characters have traits or personalities of “real” people you know?